FalkonnIgnis/Client-2/README.md

  Linux (free)

- The best server would be client server.
+ The best server would be client server with bus topology.

 Total price per computer = $1457
 Total price = $7285